madhaven/Mixie/CONTRIBUTING.md

   Initialization of `FileManager` triggers the file checks and DB initialization if it's the first time using `Mixie`.
   All data are saved to the users root directory: this is for use in windows, *a linux implementation is required*.
 * Finally the main method of the Controller is called, this handles all user interaction.

+## History

+* This was a batch file in the beginning, that simply loaded folders in my collection to [VLC](https://www.videolan.org/vlc/)
+* Next, a python file tried to do the same thing a bit more intelligently by saving string `tags` into the comment metadata on audio files.
+  These tags are then used to fetch the playlist.
+  This was tedious and prone to errors.

+  The python script was loading the entire playlist to [VLC](https://www.videolan.org/vlc/) in a single command.
+This introduced constraints as command prompt had a character limit.
+  This issue was solved by letting the script append each track to the playlist one by one.

+  This was still not so convenient because the script had to load up all the songs in the library on startup, which caused delays.
+* The next version used a python dictionary to map tags and tracks.
+  This is way faster as it only has to load a single dictionary db and does not have to deal with singular file saves.
+  The dictionary is saved as a text file.
+This was not be an optimum strategy but was left as a concern for later.
+  > Using [pickle](https://docs.python.org/3/library/pickle.html) to handle the db saves was also a possible option.
+* The current architecture is more modular, It contains
+  * `FileManager` abstraction to handle db I/O
+  * a dictionary like before to cache all data before transport to file
+  * a Controller that handles all user interaction
+  * and the `Mixie` which processes all core logic

+  This helped seperate the logic involved for different concerns
+  Tests were also added to make sure other changes didn't break anything
+  A bat script was also added to compile the python scripts into a single executable